You will …

 All user-defined seedlink and other templates in seiscomp3/share/templates/

 The waveform archive and other archives typically in seiscomp3/var/lib/

 User-defined files and directories in other places.

+Some configuration default and description files have changed.
 Spread, arclink and arclinkproxy are not part of SeisComP anymore.
-Some default and description files have changed.
 Therefore, do not migrate:

 any default configuration, description and init files.
 Better enable the desired daemon modules again.